 Everyday Uses of Coconut

-- Many islander baby boomers can also remember using the husk as a brush to polish and shine floors and shoes.
+Many West Indian baby boomers can also remember using the dried husk as a brush to polish and shine floors and shoes.

 USDA.
 "Nuts, coconut meat, raw."
 National Nutrient Database for Standard Reference Legacy Release. <https://ndb.nal.usda.gov/">